-Key Indicator - 1.4 Feedback System (20)

-Metric No. Key Indicator - 1.4 Feedback System (20) Weightage
+Key Indicator- 1.4 Feedback System (20)

+Metric Weight

+No. age

-1.4.1 Structured feedback received from 10
+1.4.1.
+Structured feedback received from

-1) Students, 2) Teachers, 3) Employers,

-Q_nM 4) Alumni 5) Parents,

-for design and review of syllabus - Semester wise /year wise
+1) Students 2)Teachers 3)Employers 4)Alumni 5)Parents for design and review of syllabus-Semester wise/ year wise 10

-Options:
+$Q_nM$ Options:

 A. Any 4 of the above

 B. Any 3 of the above

-C. Any 2 of the above Opt one
+C. Any 2 of the above > Opt One

 D. Any 1 of the above

 E. None of the above

-Data Requirements: Report of analysis of feedback received from different stakeholders year wise
+Data Requirement: Report of analysis of feedback received from different stakeholders year wise

 File Description

 URL for stakeholder feedback report

-Action taken report of the Institution on feedback report as minuted by the Governing Council, Syndicate, Board of Management(Upload) Any additional information
+Action taken report of the Institution on feedback report as stated in the

+minutes of the Governing Council, Syndicate, Board of Management

+(Upload)

+Any additional information (Upload)

-1.4.2 Feedback processes of the institution may be classified as follows:
+1.4.2 Feedback process of the Institution may be classified as follows:

+$Q_nM$ 10
-Q_nM A. Feedback collected, analysed and action taken and feedback

-available on website
+A. Feedback collected, analysed and action taken and feedback available on website

 B. Feedback collected, analysed and action has been taken

 C. Feedback collected and analysed

 D. Feedback collected

 E. Feedback not collected

 Opt One

-•

-Documents: 10
+Documents:

-Upload Stakeholder feedback report, Action taken report of the Institution
+Upload Stakeholders feedback report, Action taken report of the institute on it as stated in the minutes of the Governing Council, Syndicate,

-on it as minuted by the Governing Council, Academic Council, Board of Management
+Board of Management

 File Description

-Any additional information
+Upload any additional information

-URL for stakeholder feedback report
+URL for feedback report

-Criterion II - Teaching-Learning and Evaluation (300)
+Criteria 2- Teaching- Learning and Evaluation (350)

-Key Indicator - 2.1 Student Enrolment and Profile (20)
+Key Indicator- 2.1 Student Enrolment and Profile (30)